Hidayatur-rahman/Power-Monitoring-Energy-Meter-Projects-with-ESP32-MQTT-Home-Assistant/README.md

-# ⚡ ESP32 Power Monitoring System.
+# ⚡ Power Monitoring Using PZEM-004T, ESP32, MQTT and Home Assistant.

 A comprehensive real-time electrical power monitoring system using the **ESP32**, **PZEM-004T v3.0**, and a **20x4 I2C LCD**.
 Designed for integration with **Home Assistant**, **Node-RED**, or any MQTT dashboard, the system also supports **OTA updates**, and **multi-core ESP32 capabilities**.